jules2689/trudeau/docs/2020-04-18/trudeau.md

 But these aren't normal times.
 We're living through an unprecedented public health emergency and we need to keep responding accordingly.
 Even as the weather gets nicer and we start to see hopeful news, we can't let up.
 Because if we do, we could lose the progress that we've made.
-Later today you may see some newads with people you know like hayley wickenheiser and Dr. Tam. and they are urging people to stay at home.
+Later today you may see some new ads with people you know like Haley wickenheiser and Dr. Tam. and they are urging people to stay at home.
 Limit your trips to the grocery store to once a week.
 If you do go out, keep 2 metres of distance between yourselves.
 As you do your part, know that we are here to support you.

-[voice of interpreter] later today you maysee ads showing people that you know.
+[voice of interpreter] later today you may see ads showing people that you know.
 They will be reminding you that you can save lives by staying home.
 As I've often said, everyone must do their part.
 In recent weeks, we have announced historic measures to help you to get through this crisis, with the emergency benefit, the wage benefit, and the loans for small businesses, we are supporting millions of families and workers right across the country.
 However, there is still work to be done.
 There are still people we need to help.
-So today I am announcing furthermeasures to support Canadians.
+So today I am announcing further measures to support Canadians.
 Our government will allocate more than $306 million to help indigenous businesses.
 This funding will be provided through financial institutions and the national association of indigenous associations.
 This will allow them to get an interest-free short-term loan and non-refundable contributionsso that they can get through this crisis and rebound afterwards.